Alfresco/docs-alfresco/transform-service/latest/install/helm-charts-aws.md

 title: Install Helm Charts on AWS
 ---

-## Installing Transform Service with Helm charts on AWS

 Use this information to deploy Alfresco Content Services (including the Transform Service) using Helm charts by running a Kubernetes cluster on Amazon Web Services (AWS).
 These charts are a deployment template which can be used as the basis for your specific deployment needs.